duthied/Free-Friendika/doc/Addons.md

     visitor => array with the contact record of the visitor url => the query string

-## Current JavaScript hooks

-### postprocess_liveupdate
-Called at the end of the live update process (XmlHttpRequest)

 ## Complete list of hook callbacks

-Here is a complete list of all hook callbacks with file locations (as of 01-Apr-2018).
+Here is a complete list of all hook callbacks with file locations (as of 24-Sep-2018).
 Please see the source for details of any hooks not documented above.

 ### index.php